brianrahadi/quartz/content/posts/silicon-valley-trip.md

 4. Slightly subsidized trip $$$ :D
 5. I have never been to US!

 And those are the reasons on why I joined.
 I think some people there are joining mainly because they wanna have a good time with people.
-Networking also plays quite a role here, but I personally do not fixate on this as I think a good enough cold networking might do the job too.

 ## Getting into the Trip
 During my time, The application was opened on October 10, 2023.
 From what I have heard, roughly 100 people applied.
 Around half of those (50) are interviewed.
 And then there are around 20-23 spots for the attendants.
 Few of my friends also got in or waitlisted then got in, but declined due to US Visa Issue :)).
 The interview was a 15-min get-to-know you and your reasons on why you wanna join the trip.
 Preference are also given to students in upper-years and have co-op experience.